Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Concluding remarks

-To address these limitations, future work should extend the framework to more complex structural configurations and enhance model design by integrating additional sources of physics-based biases, including relevant governing equations or physical constraints.
-Incorporating further physical insight is also expected to enhance the extrapolation capability, enabling the methodology to perform reliably outside the original training domain.
-Another promising direction involves the use of multi-fidelity feature extraction, where features derived from simulation data can complement experimental observations, improving data efficiency in scenarios where testing is costly or unavailable.
+To address these limitations, future work should extend the procedure to more complex structural configurations and enhance the integration of prior knowledge.
+In this way, a natural next step is to incorporate governing equations or physical constraints directly into the network architecture and learning process, extending the present approach from the input space to the model itself, thereby improving extrapolation beyond the training domain.
+Multi-fidelity feature extraction offers a further direction, in which features derived from simulation data complement experimental observations and improve data efficiency when testing is costly or unavailable.
 Together, these developments would improve generalisation and support scalability in impact energy estimation.

 In summary, the proposed methodology provides a robust foundation for accurate, interpretable, and scalable models in impact estimation.
-The combination of physically informed feature design and statistical evaluation ensures robustness under practical data constraints, demonstrating strong potential for deployment in monitoring and maintenance workflows.
+Placing prior knowledge at the feature level maintains performance under practical data constraints, with clear potential for deployment in monitoring and maintenance workflows.

+\ack{This work is part of the PrimaVera Project, which is partly financed by the Dutch Research Council (NWO) under grant agreement NWA.1160.18.238.}